 – Honeymoon: You don’t need to get it all organised yet, but you might as well start dreaming – and if you’re booking accommodation you can save $40 with Booking.com here.
 See inspiration for: Hawaii, Rarotonga, Paris, Dubai, Amsterdam, Copenhagen or search “Honeymoon” and see what else I’ve been up to.

-Don’t worry, that’s all for your 6 month wedding planning checklist, but if you want, to look ahead to your 3 months checklist too.
+That’s all for your 6 month wedding planning checklist, but if you want, to look ahead to your 3 month wedding planning checklist too.